 Educate your users – Don’t let them be tricked into downloading ransomware/malware

-Everyone should follow this advice:
+Everyone should follow this advice for end-user ransomware training:

 - Be very cautious when opening an attachment or clicking a link in an email, instant message, or post on social networks (like Facebook)—even if you know the sender.
 If you are suspicious, call to ask the sender if they sent it.
 If not, delete it.